 You can’t put an employee on furlough just to cover their holiday.
 However, a furloughed employee can request a holiday in the normal way.
 If approved, each day of the holiday while they’re on furlough should be topped up to their normal daily pay.
-This includes any bank holidays over the Christmas period.
+This includes any bank holidays.

-Think about what your business will need throughout Lockdown #2 and beyond.
-This will be helpful in directing you in what to do next.
+Think about what your business will need.
+This will be helpful in directing you on what to do next.
 There are likely to be three categories your team will fall into:

 As leaders, we’ll be remembered for how we looked after our people at this time.
 By starting to plan now, it gives you time and space to do this right.